 Voted to provide new community based anti bullying support initiatives to improve academic achievement and student engagement, as well as provisions for states and local school districts to implement comprehensive school safety and crisis response policy (S. 1177).

 Cosponsored the Childhood Cancer STAR Act (H.R.
 3381) to improve childhood cancer treatments and to expand access to best practices for care.

-Successfully resolved over 4,000 constituent cases in less than two years in favor of NY-1 constituents.
-Cases include veterans affairs, social security, health care, housing, immigration, active duty military, postal service, and 9/11 Fund.
+Successfully resolved over 8,800 constituent cases in favor of NY-1 constituents.
+Cases include veterans affairs, social security, health care, housing, immigration, active duty military, postal service, 9/11 Fund, and more.

-Regularly hosts Mobile Office Hours and Tele-Town Halls throughout our Congressional District to bring government directly into every community.
+Regularly hosts Coffee with your Congressman, Pizza and Policy, Mobile Office Hours, Lunch with Lee, Undercover Congressman, Facebook Live, and so much more throughout our Congressional District to bring government directly into every community.

 China bears responsibility for the colossal mismanagement of the Coronavirus.
 The rest of the world is now stuck wi… https://t.co/vxPxqD97oX26 February 2020, 1:30 am